Today is National Notebook Day!

 Her birthday and Mother’s Day are both in May and this being one of my favorite patterns, fit perfectly.

 The idea behind this calendar is that once you’re done with the month, you can cut the left side and have the quote to frame or keep or to send as a postcard to a friend.
 It will be digitally printed to enjoy all the beautiful colors and letterpress printed for that extra special touch.

 In the meantime, I couldn’t help myself and I made a couple of wallpapers because I actually love the December pattern as well and wanted it on my phone.
-So here are May and December for you to download.
-If you also want the iPad versions you can find May here and December here.
+So here are May and December for you to download and I've included the iPad versions as well.
+So you get 4 FREE Wallpapers!

 Hope you enjoy those downloads and stay tuned as I will be converting the rest of the patterns into lots of different things.
 If you'd like to see them as something in particular, let me know in the comments or comment on my instagram feed as I've been posting a lot of my behind the scenes work there too like the video below.

 For now, have a happy Wednesday, a particularly happy one too because it happens to be my eighth wedding anniversary today! :)

 My youngest brother got married recently and I packed up the boys and took them to Florida to attend the wedding, visit a while and have my grandparents finally meet Liam, my youngest.
 I planned to go offline for a little while and have some family time but I didn't mean to disappear this long as I did plan on working while I was down there.